gsantner/markor/README.md

 ## Licensing
 The code of the app is licensed Apache 2.0 or Commerical (See [LICENSE](/LICENSE.txt) for details).
 Localization & translation files (string\*.xml) are licensed CC0 1.0.
-Project is based on unmaintained projects writeily and writeily-pro.
+Project is based on the unmaintained projects writeily and writeily-pro.